basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 # Alternatively, the Ruby client enables you to set a bucket type as being globally associated with a Riak datatype.
 The following would set all counter buckets to use the `counter_bucket` bucket type:

 Riak::Crdt::DEFAULT_BUCKET_TYPES[:counter] = 'counter_bucket'

+# This would enable us to create our counter without specifying a bucket type:

+counter = Riak::Crdt::Counter.new counters, 'traffic_tickets'
 ```

 Now that our client knows which bucket/key pairing to use for our counter, `traffic_tickets` will start out at 0 by default.
 If we happen to get a ticket that afternoon, we would need to increment the counter: